-Tool Structure interview questionnaire (Appendix I): A structured interview questionnaire format was developed the investigator after by reviewing the lasted related literatures to collect the necessary data for achieving the study objectives, it included 2 parts:
+Tool (I): Structure interview questionnaire (Appendix I): A structured interview questionnaire format was developed by the investigator after reviewing the lasted related literatures to collect the necessary data for achieving the study objectives, it included 2 parts:

-- Part(1): Demographic characteristics: It was composed of 9 items included age, level of education, marital status, previous occupation, residence and income. - Part (2): Health profile of the studied elderly women: It composes of past medical history questions regarding comorbidities as (hypertension, diabetes...others), in addition to the current medical data for mastectomy as

-(duration of mastectomy, type of mastectomy, regimen of chemotherapy treatment.

-Tool II: Adaptation of body image after breast cancer Questionnaire [BIBCQ SCALE]; This tool was adopted by (Ghaffari et al., 2020); It consists of 45 items and an additional 6 items addressed to women who are not missing a breast due lack of surgery or successful conservation/reconstruction surgery (lumpectomy - L items); and 2 items addressed to women who after the surgery both are missing one or breasts M (mastectomy items).
-The questionnaire assesses the long-term impact of the breast cancer on the woman's body image .The 6 subscales vary in the number of items included Vulnerability has 11 general items and 1 L item; Body stigma has 11 general items and 4L and 1M items; Limitations has 8 general items; Body concerns has 6 general items; Transparency has5 general items and 1 M item; and Arm concerns has4 items and 1 L specific item.
+- Part(1): Demographic characteristics: It was composed of 9 items included age, level of education, marital status, previous occupation, residence and income. - Part (2): Health profile of the studied elderly women: It composes of past medical history questions regarding comorbidities as (hypertension, diabetes...others), in addition to the current medical data for mastectomy as (duration of mastectomy, type of mastectomy, regimen of chemotherapy treatment. - Tool II: Adaptation of body image after breast cancer Questionnaire [BIBCQ SCALE]; This tool was adopted by (Ghaffari et al., 2020); It consists of 45 items and an additional 6 items addressed to women who are not missing a breast due to lack of surgery or successful conservation/reconstruction surgery (lumpectomy -L items): and 2 items addressed to women who after the surgery are missing one or both breasts (mastectomy - M items).
+The questionnaire assesses the long-term impact of the breast cancer on the woman's body image .The 6 subscales vary in the number of items included ,where: Vulnerability has 11 general items and 1 L item; Body stigma has 11 general items and 4 L and 1 M items; Limitations has 8 general items; Body concerns has 6 general items; Transparency has5 general items and 1 M item; and Arm concerns has4 items and 1 L specific item.